 Previous (thermo-)mechanical models show that the age of the subducting plate strongly affects subduction dynamics.
-Older plates, i.e. those with higholder age at the trench, are colder and therefore denser and stronger.
-Consequently, they exert more pull force and are harder to bend, resulting in higher subduction velocities and higher trench retreat rates (Bellahsen et

-- al., 2005; Capitanio et al., 2007; Stegman et al., 2010; Garel et al., 2014).
+Older plates, i.e. those with older age at the trench, are colder and therefore denser and stronger.
+Consequently, they exert more pull force and are harder to bend, resulting in higher subduction velocities and higher trench retreat rates (Bellahsen et al., 2005; Capitanio et al., 2007; Stegman et al., 2010; Garel et al., 2014).
 A consequence of the observed correlation of average age at the trench and plate size is that plates with a stronger slab pull tend to also have larger surface area and hence a stronger resisting basal drag.
-This provides a mechanism that offsets the velocity enhancing effect of larger driving forces of old plates, and could (at least in part) explain the observation that velocities of subducting plates on Earth, today and - 435 throughout the Cenozoic, do not increase with age but tend to be mostly fallstable around 8-10 cm/yr (Fig. 8, Sdrolias and Müller, 2006; Goes et al., 2011).
+This provides a mechanism that offsets the velocity enhancing effect of larger driving forces of old plates, and could explain the observation that velocities of subducting plates on Earth, today and throughout the Cenozoic, do not increase with age but tend to be mostly stable around 8-10 cm/yr (Fig. 8, Sdrolias and Müller, 2006; Goes et al., 2011).

 Note that the relation between age and size is not a causal relationship, but a feature of the plate configuration that has dominated most of the Cenozoic.
 Early in the Cenozoic, there are several cases that deviate from the buffered velocity trend.
 At the start of the Cenozoic, much of the subduction surrounding the Pacific plate consumed relatively young lithosphere, even though the Pacific plate itself was already large in size (horizontally aligned points at the top of the area-age trend in Fig. 8b).
-Other early Cenozoic deviations include very high velocities of the last remnants of the Izanagi and Kula plates (points with area of about 2500 km and velocities around 17 cm/yr in Fig. 8a) and low velocities of Farallon plate (area about 6000 km in Fig. 8a).
+Other early Cenozoic deviations include very high velocities of the last remnants of the Izanagi and Kula plates (points with area of about 25002 km2 and velocities around 17 cm/yr in Fig. 8a) and low velocities of Farallon plate (area about 60002 km2 in Fig. 8a).

 Figure 8: (a) Velocity of subducting plates from Müller et al. (2016) in lower mantle (plume) reference frame (O'Neill et al., 2005) throughout the Cenozoic, as a function of characteristic plate size (measured as the square root of plate surface area). (b) Plate size as a function of age at the trench for subducting plates throughout the Cenozoic.
-Maps showing the subduction zones included at each time can be found in Fig. C1S3-1.
+Maps showing the subduction zones included at each time can be found in Fig. S3-1.
 Blue bold circles represent data from present-day subducting plates.
-Linear regression fits (black lines) show that there is no resolvable trend of velocity with plate size (p-value 0.351, R 0.03) while there is a trend of size with age (p value < 0.05 and R of 0.52).
+Linear regression fits (black lines) show that there is no resolvable trend of velocity with plate size (p-value 0.351, R^2 0.03) while there is a trend of size with age (p value < 0.05 and R^2 of 0.52).

 Previous models documented that older plates tend to drive more trench retreat due to both their larger bending strength and their larger negative buoyancy (e.g., Capitanio et al., 2007; Stegman et al., 2010; Garel et al., 2014).
 This has been suggested to help explain the difference between Cenozoic subduction styles along the western Pacific (subducting mainly older plate with significant trench retreat) and eastern Pacific (subducting younger plates with low trench retreat contributions) (Goes et al., 2017).
-Our results suggest that plate size may further enhance these differences, as the high basal drag exerted on the

-455 al., 2017).
 Our results suggest that plate size may further enhance these differences, as the high basal drag exerted on the dominantly westward-subducting large Pacific plate would favour more trench retreat than for the smaller eastward-subducting Cocos, Nazca and Juan de Fuca plates.